Vermiculite is a type of insulation material that may contain asbestos. It should be noted that not all vermiculite contains asbestos.

 Today, vermiculite insulation is no longer used, however there are still mines that produce vermiculite for other purposes.
 These mines are tested regularly to ensure that there is no asbestos present.

 If you suspect that your home, property or office may contain vermiculite you should bring in an asbestos certified inspector to check it out.
 If vermiculite if found, it should then be tested to see if it contains asbestos.
-If the vermiculite has been disturbed, than extra precaution needs to be taken.
+If the vermiculite has been disturbed, extra precaution needs to be taken.

 Insulation removal and especially insulation with Vermiculite has to be done by professional companies that have training and insurance in place for this type of service.